Constraints on Relic Magnetic Black Holes

 \subsection{White Dwarf Destruction}

-The hot, dense conditions inside of Carbon-Oxygen (CO) white dwarfs make them very sensitive to small energy injections \cite{1992ApJ...396..649T}.
-For example, depositing $\sim6\times10^{21}$ GeV within a region of radius of $\sim 6\times 10^{-3}$ cm in a time less than $\sim 3 \times 10^{-12}$ s leads to runaway fusion in white dwarfs with masses above $1 M_\odot$, destroying the white dwarf in a supernova explosion \cite{Janish:2019nkk,Fedderke_2020,1992ApJ...396..649T}.
+``Small'' energy injections in the WD core of a Carbon-Oxygen (CO) WD can initiate runaway fusion, which leads to Type Ia supernovae \cite{1992ApJ...396..649T}.
+For example, depositing $\sim6\times10^{21}$ GeV within a region of radius of $\sim 6\times 10^{-3}$ cm in less than $\sim 3 \times 10^{-12}$ s leads to runaway fusion and supernovae in WDs with masses above $1 M_\odot$ \cite{Janish:2019nkk,Fedderke_2020,1992ApJ...396..649T}.
 EMBHs collect inside WDs, and can eventually merge with each other and annihilate.
 The merger event releases a large amount of electromagnetic (EM) energy, typically more than enough to destroy a WD.
 We use this phenomenon and the observation of old (>1 Gyr) WDs in the Galaxy to constrain the EMBH abundance.